mLucas55/route-lab/Lab 4/readme.md

 # Running The Application (Browser)

 1. Clone this repo to your local machine (VSCode recommended)
+2. Establish a Python environment (venv recommended)
-2. Reference the requirements.txt file to make sure all dependencies are installed
+3. Reference the requirements.txt file to make sure all dependencies are installed
-3. Open a terminal in the working directory
+4. Open a terminal in the working directory
-4. In the terminal, type: "uvicorn main:app --port 8080" (optionally include "--reload" for hot refresh)
+5. In the terminal, type: "uvicorn main:app --port 8080" (optionally include "--reload" for hot refresh)
-5. Run the command
+6. Run the command
-6. Open the generated URL
+7. Open the generated URL

 # Running The Application (CLI Driver)